Deadlines and Timing for 2026 Awards

 We discourage a single nominator from nominating the same person for multiple awards.
 Instead, we encourage you to tailor your nomination for the specific award, highlighting the unique contributions that make your nominee a strong candidate for that particular award.

-- No faculty member may win the same University Award in two consecutive years.
+No faculty member may win the same University Award in two consecutive years.
 (Some awards also have restrictions on the number of times a given faculty member may win the award ever.)

-- All nominees are screened by the Provost’s office for eligibility before the nominations move to the award committees.
-If a faculty member is nominated for an award for which they are not eligible, the Provost’s office will inform the nominator of the reason for the ineligibility.
+All nominees are screened by the Provost’s Office for eligibility before the nominations move to the award committees.
+If a faculty member is nominated for an award for which they are not eligible, the Provost’s Office will inform the nominator of the reason for the ineligibility.

-- Some awards have additional eligibility restrictions.
+Some awards have additional eligibility restrictions.
 See the Faculty Award Descriptions page for further details.

-- Each award description indicates who is eligible to submit a nomination for that award.
+Each award description indicates who is eligible to submit a nomination for that award.

-- Unless otherwise noted in the award description, self-nominations are not accepted.
+Unless otherwise noted in the award description, self-nominations are not accepted.

-- Nominators agree to release nomination information for review by committees, officers, and nominees.
+Nominators agree to release nomination information for review by committees, officers, and nominees.

 Individuals may not nominate faculty members with whom they have a close personal or financial relationship, or other similar conflict of interest.
 (If a nominator is unsure whether they have a disqualifying conflict of interest with the person whom they wish to nominate, they are encouraged to consult with the Deputy Provost for Faculty Affairs.)